Save Percentage Calculator

 Save Percentage in Soccer

-Suppose a goalkeeper stops 18 of the 30 shots on target they face:
+Consider an example, a goalkeeper saves 18 shots out of 30 shots on target they faced:

-This means the goalkeeper stopped 60% of the shots on target.
+This example indicates the goalkeeper stopped 60% of the shots on target.

 Good Save Percentage Benchmarks in Soccer